mehmetsen80/cbcommercesymfonybundle/README.md

 ## Example

+### Create new Charge
-Let's create a new charge along with $3.6 donation
+Let's create a new charge along with $3.6 donation.
+The input can be json array, json string or Charge object

+#### CALL WITH JSON ARRAY
 ```
    /**
     * @Route("/acceptcrypto/", name="acceptcrypto")